“How I transformed fear into my friend,

 And so I continue on my journey, learning the greatest lessons.
 God is always present, intimately involved in my life.

 In the past, I felt like my Authentic Self was a worm inside the apple of my being.
 That was a lie.
-It took a lot of pain and searching to figure that one out.
+It took a lot of pain and searching to realize that.

 I don’t have to hide.
 I am the Beloved.